Macawls/blog/content/post/Devlog-1/index.md

 ## Intro

 I've came a long way from this [absolute dumpster fire of a project](https://macawls.dev/blog/post/my-first-unity-project/) from 5 months ago.
 I've improved so much it's ridiculous.
 Looking at the code I wrote back then is so embarassing.
 But I wanna keep it there for growth refference.
-<br>I've got alot more knowledge and experience now and I can barely stomach looking at any of my old code.

 <center>
 <img src="https://i.imgur.com/y4DHR9O.png">